learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 ## Introduction

-By now you've learned a few techniques for classification: you touched upon it when talking about naive bayes, and again when you saw some supervised learning techniques such as logistic regression and decision trees.
-Now it's time for another fast and popular classification technique: Support Vector Machines.
+By now you've learned a few techniques for classification; you touched upon it when talking about Naive Bayes, and again when you saw some supervised learning techniques such as logistic regression and decision trees.
+Now it's time for another popular classification technique&mdash;Support Vector Machines.

 ## Objectives